alegione/alegione.github.io/_posts/2020/2020-04-19-InstallingPackageManagers.md

 conda create --clone ENVNAME --name NEWENV
 ```

- to clone the whole environment, or simply create a 'YAML' text file, which tells conda what to install, by running the following (replacying envname with whatever you'd like to call your environment)
+ to clone the whole environment, or simply create a 'YAML' text file, which tells conda what to install, by running the following (replacing envname with whatever you'd like to call your environment)

  ```terminal
 conda env export --name ENVNAME > envname.yml